-The District of Larnaca is home to many monasteries that date back to the 4th century, and allows you to walk through the cultural and architectural influences of the Greco-Roman period, the Byzantine period and many more.
+Larnaca is home to many monasteries that date back to the 4th century and allow you to walk through the cultural and architectural influences of the Graeco-Roman period, the Byzantine period, and many more.

-These sites are nestled in the most picturesque settings that invoke feelings of peace and tranquility, and in this post, we will walk you through some of the most spectacular monasteries that you absolutely need to visit.
+These sites are nestled in the most picturesque settings that invoke feelings of peace and tranquility.
+This article will walk you through some of the Larnaca monasteries that you need to visit.

-The perfect attraction that combines a spellbinding adventure of natural beauty and cultural fascination, the Stavrovouni Monastery is located on a scenic cliff-top.
-You have to hike up to the monastery, an intriguing adventure that allows you to enjoy the tranquility of complete isolation and fabulous panoramic views of the countryside.
+The perfect attraction that combines a spellbinding adventure of natural beauty and cultural fascination is the Stavrovouni Monastery located on a scenic cliff-top.
+You have to hike up to the Monastery, an intriguing experience that allows you to enjoy the tranquility of complete isolation and fabulous panoramic views of the countryside.

-The Stavrovouni Monastery was erected on the orders of Empress Helena, and you can tour the entire mountain to visit some exalting religious sites dating back to the Greco-Roman period.
-The summit was once home to a temple that paid tribute to the Goddess Aphrodite, however, during the 15th century, Arab attacks burnt the monastery.
+The Stavrovouni Monastery was erected on the orders of Empress Helena, and you can tour the entire mountain to visit some exalting religious sites dating back to the Graeco-Roman period.
+The summit was once home to a temple that paid tribute to the Goddess Aphrodite; however, during the 15th century, Arab attacks burnt the Monastery.
 The building standing on the cliff-top was renovated in the 19th century.

 AGIOS GEOGIOS MAVROVOUNIOU MONASTERY